Beyond topography: Topographic regularization improves robustness and reshapes representations in convolutional neural

 \subsection{Models and datasets}

-\paragraph{MNIST.} The model used for MNIST \citep{lecun1998mnist} training was a relatively shallow convolutional neural network (CNN).
-It consisted of two convolutional layers: the first with 32 filters and the second with 64 filters, each using a \(3 \times 3\) kernel.
-Both convolutional layers were followed by a ReLU activation function and a \(2 \times 2\) max-pooling operation to down-sample the feature maps.
-After the second convolutional layer (\(\texttt{conv2}\)), global average pooling was applied across each of the 64 feature maps, computing the mean activation for each and in this way producing a 64-dimensional feature vector for each input image.
+\paragraph{MNIST.} The model used for MNIST \citep{lecun1998mnist} training was a relatively shallow CNN.
+It consisted of two convolutional layers: the first with 32 output channels and the second with 64 channels, each using a \(3 \times 3\) kernel.
+Both convolutional layers were followed by a ReLU activation function and \(2 \times 2\) max-pooling.
+After the second convolutional layer (\(\texttt{conv2}\)), global average pooling was applied to each of the 64 feature maps, producing a 64-dimensional feature vector for each input image.
 This vector was then fed into a fully connected layer, \(\texttt{fc1}\), which mapped the 64-dimensional vector to 121 units.
 The output of \(\texttt{fc1}\) was connected to a second fully connected layer, \(\texttt{fc2}\), which produced the final 10 logits for classification, corresponding to the 10 MNIST classes.
 To reduce overfitting, dropout with a rate of 0.5 was applied after \(\texttt{fc1}\).

-\paragraph{CIFAR-10.} We used the standard CIFAR-10, a 10-class data set consisting of images sampled from six animate and four inanimate categories \citep{krizhevsky2009learning}.
+\paragraph{CIFAR-10.} We used the standard CIFAR-10, a 10-class dataset of $32\times32$ images \citep{krizhevsky2009learning}.
 The CNN model used for image classification consisted of four convolutional layers with batch normalization applied after each.
-The number of filters in the first three layers were were: 32, 64, and 128, each followed by max-pooling $stride=2$.
-The fourth convolutional layer consisted of 256 filters and was followed by a global average pooling layer ($n=256$ values).
+The number of channels in the first three layers were: 32, 64, and 128, each followed by max-pooling $stride=2$.
+The fourth convolutional layer consisted of 256 channels and was followed by a global average pooling layer ($n=256$ values).
 The last two layers were two fully connected layers.
 The first (\texttt{fc1}) consisted of 121 units, with dropout (0.3), and the second (\texttt{fc2}) mapped feature activations to the 10 output classes.

-The exact same model definitions were used for the topographic models and the non-topographic (control) models, for CIFAR-10 and MNIST.
-The only difference was that in the topographic models, the 121 \texttt{fc1} units were shaped as a $11\times11$ grid to which a spatial loss function could be applied as described below.
+The exact same model definitions were used for the topographic models and the control models, for CIFAR-10 and MNIST.
+The only difference was that in the topographic models, the 121 \texttt{fc1} units were arranged on a $11\times11$ grid to which a spatial loss function could be applied as described below.